gawy/CarND-Behavioral-Cloning-P3/project_writeup.md

 Retraining for 15 epochs.
 Full sample set
 Result: not that good. constantly turns on straights and missed "after bridge" turn

+#### Experiment x.017
+x.015 changes: kept more center images (0.93 drop rate)

+Retraining for 15 epochs.
+Full sample set
+Result: does not turn in sharp corners at all and even turns oposite